-In conclusion, the Applicant has failed to provide any site-specific demonstration of the need for the Proposed Development, has not stated how the proposal satisfies NPF4 policies.
-In our view, the application should be refused because the Proposed Development contravenes NPF4 Policy 4(g), the Applicant has not provided the relevant impact assessments and the significant detrimental impact of the Proposed Development on the WLA is not justified.
-We would be grateful if the Proposed Development could be considered against the concerns we have outlined above and the attached position statement.
+In conclusion, the Applicant has failed to provide any site-specific demonstration of the need for the Proposed Development and has not stated how the proposal satisfies NPF4 policies.
+In our view, the application should be refused because the Proposed Development contravenes NPF4 Policy 4(g), the Applicant has not provided the relevant impact assessments and the significant detrimental impact of the Proposed Development could be considered against the concerns we have outlined above and the attached position statement.